WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 "display": "data:text/html,%3Ch1%3EHello%2C%20World!%3C%2Fh1%3E"
 ```

+In the beginning, the official Blockcerts Universal Verifier might only support HTMl officially, but it does allow others to create valid Blockcerts with different display types.
+The official verifier should fall back to a default display when it does not understand a Data URL like it does today when `displayHtml` is missing.

 #### `metadata`

 Similar to the above `display`/`displayHtml` section, we similarily do not have an official standard around the use of the `metadatajson` property we have.
 We have unofficial support in both the mobile app & verifier to display some metadata information to the viewer.